dippreneurlab/preneur_checkin/README.md

 # Auto Check-in for Preneur Lab Guys

-Automatically checks in to office, when your computer starts up!
+Automatically check in to the office, when your computer starts up!

 ---